 There are 53 names in this directory beginning with the letter P.

-A sound produced by placing the front part of the tongue against the hard palate (roof of the mouth).
+A palatal sound is one that is produced by placing the front part of the tongue (blade) against the hard palate (roof of the mouth).
+Example: Standard American English - /j/

 A pangram is a sentence that contains all 26 letters of the alphabet.
 Two of the more well known examples are: "The quick brown fox jumps over the lazy dog." and "Pack my box with five dozen liquor jugs."